Prost! Tasting Echter Nordhäuser Doppelkorn and Korn Schnaps in a Traditional Germany Distillery

 The city of Nordhausen in northeast Germany is situated on the Zorge river within the fertile region known as the Goldene Aue, or golden floodplain, at the southern edge of the beautiful Harz mountains.
 This floodplain has yielded a 500-year history of growing grain and distilling spirits, most notably their Nordhäuser doppelkorn and korn schnaps made from rye and malt.
 Following near total devastation during World War II, today Nordhausen is a thriving commerce center and known for its traditional distillery, Echter Nordhäuser.

 The former East Germany isn’t on the radar yet of mainstream tourism despite Germany’s reunification in 1990 nearly 30 years ago.
-But foodie and boozie fans, now is the time to go!
+But foodie and boozie fans, now is the time to go so add it to your Europe bucket list!
 Germans, Europeans, and fans of so-called dark tourism are having all the fun, and Americans should take note.
 We recently visited friends who grew up in East Germany and now live in the Harz mountain region, who showed us some fascinating history — most of which we would never have found on our own.
 Thankfully, a day at this distillery in Nordhausen was on their list.
 It’s good to have friends in fun places!

 So if you’re keen to taste the local drink of doppelkorn and schnaps at a traditional German distillery — or traditionsbrennerei — Nordhausen is the place to go, even if you don’t have German friends.
 Because they also give tours in English!